sanposhiho/gomockhandler/README.md

 gomockhandler will generate a config file named `gomockhandler.json` in your project root directory.

+After generating the config, your `go:generate` comments are no longer needed.
+You've been released from a slow-mockgen with `go generate`.
+Let's delete `go:generate` comments.

 ### Add a new mock to be generated

 You can add a new mock to be generated from CLI.
 You can use the same options as mockgen to add a new mock.
 If the config file does not exist in your project root directory, it will be created.